mennaafi/Anime-with-NLP-and-LLMs/README.md

    - The model is configured to be loaded in a quantized format (using 4-bit representation) through the `BitsAndBytesConfig` class, which improves loading speed and reduces memory consumption.

 3. **Fine-Tuning via PEFT (Parameter Efficient Fine-Tuning)** :
-   - The training process incorporates `PEFT` techniques, specifically the `LORA` (Low-Rank Adaptation) approach.
+   - The training process incorporates `PEFT` techniques, specifically the `LoRa` (Low-Rank Adaptation) approach.
 This allows for fewer parameters to be updated during training while still enabling the model to acquire specific behaviors and knowledge related to the Naruto character.
    - The `train` method fine-tunes the pre-trained base model using conversation transcripts from Naruto, adjusting its knowledge and responses to better emulate Naruto's speech and personality.

 4. **Response Generation** :